Police Support Volunteers

 Northumbria Victim and Witness Service (NVWS) is a confidential victim referral and support service.
 Volunteers will support staff in providing emotional and practical support and advice following a crime, alongside referrals to specialist services to aid cope and recovery for victims and witnesses.
 This is not specialist counselling or therapy, but a friendly listening ear to support individuals in their recovery journey.

-NVWS volunteer recruitment is now closed and will reopen 1st November 2024.
-If you would like to find out more information about the role, please email Citizens in Policing using the button below.
+NVWS volunteer recruitment is now closed.
+If you would like to find out more information about the role, please contact our Talent Acquisition team.

 As a volunteer, you will make contact with victims and witnesses to provide low level emotional support based on the individual’s needs.
 This could range from a one-off conversation to longer term regular support via phone calls or face-to-face meetings, depending on the individual needs and recovery journey of the victim.